Jocelyn Bell Burnell: Early life and education

+She next joined the University of Glasgow, where in 1965 she graduated with a Bachelor of Science degree in Natural Philosophy (physics), with honours, and then New Hall, Cambridge, where she gained a PhD in 1969.

+At Cambridge, she worked with Antony Hewish and others to construct the Interplanetary Scintillation Array just outside Cambridge to study quasars, which had recently been discovered.

 Career and research

-She graduated from the University of Glasgow with a Bachelor of Science degree in Natural Philosophy (physics), with honours, in 1965 and obtained a PhD degree from the University of Cambridge in 1969.
-At Cambridge, she attended New Hall, Cambridge, and worked with Hewish and others to construct the Interplanetary Scintillation Array just outside Cambridge to study quasars, which had recently been discovered.

-On 28 November 1967, she detected a "bit of scruff" on her chart-recorder papers that tracked across the sky with the stars.
+On 28 November 1967, while a postgraduate student at Cambridge, Bell Burnell detected a "bit of scruff" on her chart-recorder papers that tracked across the sky with the stars.
 The signal had been visible in data taken in August, but as the papers had to be checked by hand, it took her three months to find it.
 She established that the signal was pulsing with great regularity, at a rate of about one pulse every one and a third seconds.
 Temporarily dubbed "Little Green Man 1" (LGM-1) the source (now known as PSR B1919+21) was identified after several years as a rapidly rotating neutron star.
 This was later documented by the BBC Horizon series.

 In a 2020 lecture at Harvard, she related how the media was covering the discovery of pulsars, with interviews taking a standard "disgusting" format: Hewish would be asked on the astrophysics, and she would be the "human interest" part, asked about vital statistics, how many boyfriends she had, what colour is her hair, and asked to undo some buttons for the photographs.
 The Daily Telegraph science reporter shortened "pulsating radio source" to pulsar.

 She worked at the University of Southampton between 1968 and 1973, University College London from 1974 to 82 and the Royal Observatory, Edinburgh (1982–91).
 From 1973 to 1987 she was a tutor, consultant, examiner, and lecturer for the Open University.
 In 1986, she became the project manager for the James Clerk Maxwell Telescope on Mauna Kea, Hawaii, a position she held until 1991.
 She was Professor of Physics at the Open University from 1991 to 2001.
-She was also a visiting professor at Princeton University in the United States and Dean of Science at the University of Bath (2001–04), and President of the Royal Astronomical Society between 2002 and 2004.
+She was also a visiting professor at Princeton University in the United States and dean of science at the University of Bath (2001–04), and President of the Royal Astronomical Society between 2002 and 2004.

-Bell Burnell was visiting Professor of Astrophysics at the University of Oxford, and a Fellow of Mansfield College in 2007.
+Bell Burnell was visiting professor of astrophysics at the University of Oxford, and a Fellow of Mansfield College in 2007.
 She was President of the Institute of Physics between 2008 and 2010.
+In 2013, Bell Burnell was elected Pro-Chancellor of Trinity College, Dublin.
 In February 2018 she was appointed Chancellor of the University of Dundee.
 In 2018, Bell Burnell visited Parkes, NSW, to deliver the keynote John Bolton lecture at the Central West Astronomical Society (CWAS) AstroFest event.